-The Town of East Lyme, Connecticut, did not provide any federal funds to subrecipients for the year ended June 30, 2017.
+The Town of East Lyme, Connecticut, did not provide any federal funds to subrecipients for the year ended June 30, 2018.

-Schedule of Findings and Questioned Costs For the Year Ended June 30, 2017

-Summary of Auditor's Results
+Schedule of Findings and Questioned Costs For the Year Ended June 30, 2018 l.
+Summary of Auditor's Results Financial Statements Type of report the auditor issued on whether the financial statements audited were prepared in accordance with GAAP: unmodified Internal Control Over Financial Reporting: Material weakness(es) identified?

-Financial Statements

-Type of auditor's report issued: unmodified

-Internal Control Over Financial Reporting:

-Material weakness(es) identified?
 Significant deficiency(ies) identified?
 Noncompliance material to financial statements noted?
-Yes X No X Yes None reported Yes X No

-Federal Awards

-Internal control over major programs:

-Material weakness(es) identified?Significant deficiency(ies) identified?
-YesXNo YesXNone reported

-Type of auditor's report issued on compliance for major pro ograms: unmodified

-Any audit findings disclosed that are required to be reported in accordance with Section 2CFR 200.516(a)?
-Yes X_No

-Identification of Major Programs

-CFDA Numbers Name of Federal Program or Cluster

-84.173/84.027 Special Education Cluster

-Dollar threshold used to distinguish between type A and type B programs \$750,000

-Auditee gualified as low-risk auditee?
+Yes X No X Yes None reported Yes X No Federal Awards Internal control over major programs: Material weakness(es) identified?Significant deficiency(ies) identified?
+YesXNoYesXNone reported Type of auditor's report issued on compliance for major pro ograms: unmodified Any audit findings disclosed that are required to be reported in accordance with Section 2CFR 200.516(a)?
+Yes X No Identification of Major Programs CFDA Numbers Name of Federal Program or Cluster 84.173/84.027 Special Education Cluster Dollar threshold used to distinguish between type A and type B programs \$750,000 Auditee qualified as low-risk auditee?
 Yes X No

-Schedule of Findings and Questioned Costs (Continued) For the Year Ended June 30, 2017
+Schedule of Findings and Questioned Costs (Continued) For the Year Ended June 30, 2018